 My DVC Points is an awesome community of DVC members.
 Our positive, respectful, and authentic conversations about Disney Vacation Club designed to help people make informed and educated decisions about what's best for their families.
-Our content focuses on a Disney Vacation Member lifestyle.
-We cover everything from buying, selling, renting, picking your next resort or Disney restaurant.
-Our conversations start on the My DVC Points Podcast and DVC Newscast and continue on our Facebook Group and our live shows multi-streamed to Facebook and YouTube.
-Please down our smartphone app.
-Play Trivia with us every Friday night at 9 PM Eastern at Mouse Quiz!
+Please join us to continue the conversations on our Facebook Group, Discord Server, and YouTube channel.

 It takes an awesome community of DVC members to produce our content.
 We're always recruiting people to help research, produce, edit, or join our shows to share their stories.
-We've had over 200 DVC members on our podcasts and live shows.
-Please consider supporting our show through our VIP Producer's Club at Patreon.com.
+Thus far we've had over 225 DVC members on our shows.

 If our content has been a blessing to your family, please consider supporting our show through our VIP Producer's Club at Patreon.com and join us for the Patreon After-Party from our live shows.